-Controlled ovarian stimulation: Inhibits premature luteinizing hormone (LH) surges in women undergoing controlled ovarian stimulation.
+Controlled ovarian stimulation: Inhibition of premature luteinizing hormone (LH) surges in women undergoing controlled ovarian stimulation

-Hypersensitivity to cetrorelix, extrinsic peptide hormones, gonadotropin releasing hormone (GnRH) or GnRH analogs, or any component of the formulation; severe renal impairment; pregnancy; breast-feeding.
+Hypersensitivity to cetrorelix, extrinsic peptide hormones, gonadotropin releasing hormone (GnRH) or other GnRH analogs, mannitol, or any component of the formulation; severe renal impairment; pregnancy; breast-feeding.

 Not intended for use in women ≥65 years of age